 Suffragist Alice Paul was born on January 11, 1885, in Mount Laurel, New Jersey.

 Paul graduated at the top of her class before entering Swarthmore College.
-While there she was part of the Executive Board of Student Government.
+While there, she was part of the Executive Board of Student Government.
 Paul also studied at the University of Pennsylvania and the University of Birmingham.
-She also spent some time England at the Woodbrooke Quaker Study Center and the London School of Economics.
+She spent time in England at the Woodbrooke Quaker Study Center and the London School of Economics.

 While in England, Paul worked with women’s suffrage groups, participating in several marches and demonstrations.
 She was arrested multiple times for her protests, even just for speaking out about women’s rights.
 Paul, who had worked as a social worker at times, realized that social work wouldn’t be the most effective way to make change.
 Her work with British suffragists led her to believe that the best route was public protest, including civil disobedience and hunger strikes.

-Paul brought these ideals back to America when she joined the National American Woman Suffrage Association in 1912.
+Paul brought these ideas back to America when she joined the National American Woman Suffrage Association in 1912.
 For a time she served as head of the Washington, DC chapter.
-However, the group sought to achieve their goal through state-by-state campaigns, while Paul believed the best course of action was to lobby Congress for an amendment.
+The group sought to achieve the right for women to vote through state-by-state campaigns, while Paul believed the best course of action was to lobby Congress for an amendment.
 This led her and several others to form the National Woman’s Party.

 Paul also contributed to the Civil Rights Act of 1964, ensuring it also prohibited discrimination based on sex.
 Paul continued to campaign for women’s rights, particularly the Equal Rights Amendment, until her death on July 9, 1977.